bsebesta/portfolio-v2/content/notes/what-is-ux.md

 ---

 I don't know that the question of "What is UX?" will ever be easily be settled.
-But I think it's worth trying ot think of UX as simultaneously many things.
+But I think it's worth trying to think of UX as simultaneously many things.
 Different jobs and roles in the industry will emphasize different things at different times—in one role, I might be more focused on the _process_ as a researcher, and in another role, I might be focused on the _craft_ of UI or motion design.
 But there's a grand _tradition_ of trying to make the world better that unites us, even if it's in tension with the other grand tradition of trying to make a buck at others' expense.
 May we all work to design a better world, and (I hope) continue to debate what it is, exactly, that makes UX design UX design.

 [^1]: I should note here that it is not _always_ in the best interests of the company to make great products.
 As Ed Zitron notes in [Big Tech's Big Downgrade](https://www.businessinsider.com/tech-companies-ruining-apps-websites-internet-worse-google-facebook-amazon-2023-3), many companies prioritize shareholder and investor interests, seeking short-term gains at the expense of a good product.
 But I think it's fair to say that any gains thus realized will result in user attrition over time.
 (The pull of short-term profits is possibly the biggest "distortion field" exerting force on the discipline of UX today.)